Elinor Florence, Author

 STAR WEEKLY AT WAR

 The Star Weekly was a Canadian newsmagazine published by the Toronto Star.
 During the Second World War, a colour illustration with a wartime theme appeared on the cover each week.
-Here’s an image from May 29, 1943, showing a young couple courting the old-fashioned way, with a horse and cart.
-To see my collection of covers, click Star Weekly At War.
+This image from May 29, 1943, shows a young couple courting the old-fashioned way, by riding in a horse-drawn cart.
+See my collection of covers here: Star Weekly At War.